martinvibes/nizo/README.md

 # NIZO - AI-Powered DeFi Agent

 **NIZO** is an intelligent AI agent that simplifies DeFi operations on the Solana blockchain through natural language interactions.
-Built with Next.js and integrated with LangChain for AI processing, NIZO enables users to perform complex DeFi transactions, check balances, and receive information through an intuitive chat interface.
+Built with Next.js and integrated with LangChain for AI processing, Jupiter swap api, NIZO enables users to perform complex DeFi transactions, check balances, and receive information through an intuitive chat interface.

-🏆 Built for the Solana AI Hackathon (December 10-23, 2024)
-    This project is our submission to the first-ever Solana AI Hackathon, where developers worldwide compete to build innovative AI agents on the Solana blockchain.
+🏆 Built for the Solana AI Hackathon (December 10-23, 2024) This project is our submission to the first-ever Solana AI Hackathon, where developers worldwide compete to build innovative AI agents on the Solana blockchain.
 The hackathon features $185,000+ in cash prizes across multiple tracks focusing on AI agent development.

 ## 🌐 Live Demo

 Try [NIZO](https://nizo-sol.vercel.app)